 Liz’s body is maturing, embarrassed by her developing breasts and she develops a crush on her teacher, Mr Conway.
 Liz’s mum tells her she looks like Natalie Wood in Westside Story, even though she doesn’t.
 Excited that she is beautiful, Liz dresses up for her birthday dinner with her father and stepmother Caroline, but Liz’s fantasy comes crashing down to earth when her father starts criticizing the outfit she is wearing, telling her she looks like a Mexican gunslinger from an old Orson Well’s movie.

-Back in therapy, Liz has developed a strong feelings for Rod which frustrates her imaginary friend, Audrey Hepburn.
-Liz dreams of dancing with Rod dressed up like a Southern Belle from an old 1930’s movie.
+Back in therapy, Liz has developed strong feelings for Rod which frustrates her imaginary friend, Audrey Hepburn.
+Liz dreams of dancing with Rod dressed up as a Southern Belle from an old 1930s movie.
 The dream turns into a nightmare, as one by one Liz’s ex-partners confront her, and line up to dance.

 Overture Reprise – Liz awakes in Rod’s arms, back in therapy.
 She must have passed out.
 She confesses to Rod that her ex-fiancée, Emad, couldn’t commit to her and something cracked inside her head.
 (EMAD’S DANCE) Emad invites Liz for a coffee, Len gets jealous and Liz panics, thinking her only true friend, Audrey Hepburn, has disappeared from her mind, forever.
 But, Audrey returns, warning Liz to never to trust a wild thing… her therapist, Rod.